|

 fuselage and PIA logo on tail were taped over.
 The PIA tail logo

-was taped over with British European Airways (BEA) logo and
+was taped over with BEA logo and

 temporary British registration G-ATNA was issued to the aircraft